History of Vietnam (1945–present): Contemporary Vietnam (since 1993)

 In late 2005, a three-person collective leadership was responsible for governing Vietnam.
 This triumvirate consisted of the VCP general secretary (Nông Đức Mạnh, 22 April 2001 – 19 January 2011), the prime minister (Phan Văn Khải, 25 September 1997 – 27 June 2006), and the president (Trần Đức Lương, 24 September 1997 – 26 June 2006).
 General Secretary Manh headed up not only the VCP but also the 15-member Politburo.
 President Luong was chief of state, and Prime Minister Khai was head of government.
 The leadership was promoting a "socialist-oriented market economy" and friendly relations with the European Union, Russia, and the United States.
 Although the leadership was presiding over a period of rapid economic growth, official corruption and a widening gap between urban wealth and rural poverty remained stubborn problems that were eroding the VCP's authority.
 In 2006, Vietnam hosted the APEC Annual Summit and became the 150th member state of WTO (World Trade Organization) on 11 January 2007, after concluding bilateral agreements with the United States, Australia, New Zealand, Mexico, and the Dominican Republic in order to qualify for membership.

 In the summer of 2011, spontaneous mass demonstrations erupted in Hanoi and Saigon, where thousands of Vietnamese protested China's increasing military aggression and encroachment into Vietnamese waters and territories in the South China Sea.
 The authorities moved in to break up the protests after an official complaint was lodged by the Chinese embassy in Hanoi, as the VCP's official policy since the 1990s has been one of good relations with Beijing and there was no desire on their part to disrupt the status quo.

 In 2013, a baby girl named Nguyen Thi Thuy Dung was born and was officially designated Vietnam's official 90 millionth citizen.

+However, Vietnam also faces disputes, mostly with Cambodia over their shared border, and especially with China, over the South China Sea.
+In 2016, President Barack Obama became the 3rd U.S. Head of State to visit Vietnam.
+His historic visit helped to normalize relations with Vietnam.
+This improvement of U.S-Vietnam relations was further increased by the lifting of a lethal arms embargo, allowing the Vietnamese government to buy lethal weapons and modernize its military.